abaidmalik243/pwa-replit-app/replit.md

 ## Overview

 Kebabish Pizza is a multi-branch food ordering Progressive Web Application (PWA) designed for a restaurant chain in Pakistan.
-It features a customer-facing ordering system and an administrative management panel.
-The application enables customers to browse menus, place orders, and track deliveries, while providing restaurant staff with real-time order management, menu control, user administration, and expense tracking.
-Built as a full-stack TypeScript solution, it focuses on responsive design, real-time updates, and role-based access control, aiming to enhance the food ordering experience and streamline restaurant operations.
+It features a customer-facing ordering system and a comprehensive Point of Sale (POS) system with administrative management.
+The application enables customers to browse menus, place orders, and track deliveries, while providing restaurant staff with a full-featured POS system including order entry, table management, kitchen display, cash register sessions, payment processing, discount management, and detailed reporting.
+Built as a full-stack TypeScript solution, it focuses on responsive design, real-time updates, and role-based access control, aiming to enhance both the food ordering experience and streamline restaurant operations.

 ## User Preferences